nithinyell/iOS-Important-Questions/Assorted.md

 ## lazy keyword
   - A lazy var is a property whose initial value is not calculated until the first time it’s called.
   - If it's never called, the var/function is never run, so it does help save processing time and memory.

 ## static keyword
   - We can directly access the static properties and methods of a class with help of class itself `instead of creating the instance of the class`.

 ## defer keyword
+  - The code inside the defer block will be executed just before the function returns.
+  - When you use multiple defer statements, the code within each defer block will be executed in reverse order of their appearance
+    ```
+    func exampleFunction() {
+    print("Start")

+    defer {
+        print("First defer")
+    }

+    defer {
+        print("Second defer")
+    }

+    print("End")
+    }

+    exampleFunction()

+    // Output
+    Start
+    End
+    Second defer
+    First defer
+    ```

 ## Stack vs Heap
 ## mutating func
 ## CoreData